Chümoukedima district: Demographics

 According to the 2011 census of India the then Chümoukedima circle of Dimapur District had a population of 125,400.

+Economy

+The Agro & Food Processing Special Economic Zone (AFSEZ) is one of the few exclusive Agro Food Products SEZ in India.
+It is developed by state-run Nagaland Industrial Development Corporation Limited.

 Attractions

 Chümoukedima District is home to the Nagaland Zoological Park, which is a 176 ha zoo established in 2008.

 Diezephe Craft Village is a craft village supervised by the Nagaland Handloom and Handicrafts Development Corporation Limited.
 The aim of the craft village is to promote the rich arts, handloom and handicrafts of the state.
 Rare craftsmanship, wood and bamboo craft can be seen at Diezephe.

 North East Zone Cultural Centre is one of the several regional cultural centres established by the Government of India to preserve and promote traditional cultural heritage of North East India.